Pink fairy armadillo: Threats

 As a subterranean dweller, the armadillo is forced to leave its burrows when heavy storms roll in due to the threat of drowning and the risk of wetting its fur.
 If its fur is wet, the armadillo cannot properly thermoregulate and could experience hypothermia during night hours.
 Once above ground during a rainstorm, the armadillo is vulnerable to an array of predators.
 Domestic dogs have greatly preyed on these armadillos.
-Even their underground homes are not completely safe: Fairy armadillos are preyed upon in their burrows by domestic dogs and cats as well as wild boars.
+Even their underground homes are not completely safe, as fairy armadillos are preyed upon in their burrows by domestic dogs and cats as well as wild boars.

 These armadillos do not do well in captivity.
 The survival rate is so low that many will die in transport from where they were captured to their new area of captivity.
 Armadillos that are put into captivity typically do not last longer than a few hours or at most eight days.
 Not a single specimen has survived more than four years.
 In spite of the high mortality rate associated with captivity, many are sold illegally on the black market, often as pets.

 Pink fairy armadillos are highly susceptible to changes in climate, habitat loss, farmland pesticide usage, and overhunting.
 Because they inhabit temperate and warm regions, cold temperatures could wipe out their populations due to their low metabolism rate and inability to store fat.
-As the number of acres converted to farmland increases, the armadillos' burrows not only get plowed over, but the land is no longer habitable for them.
+As their habitat area is increasingly converted to farmland, the armadillos' burrows not only get ploughed over, but the land is no longer habitable for them.
 The use of pesticides on farmlands is highly concerning because these pesticides adhere to ants, the armadillos' primary source of food.
 Ingestion of enough of these pesticide-infested ants can be detrimental to their health.
 Overhunting is one factor that has definitely contributed to the animals' endangerment.
 Many people in the Americas continue to hunt armadillos for consumption, which is said to be similar to pork in texture and taste.